jiangsheng/jiangsheng.github.io/docs/blogs/2025/12/counting_and_deleting_emails_by_sender_in_outlook.rst

 You can download the code and binary at https://github.com/jiangsheng/OutlookSenderStatistics/releases .

-My Google Drive is getting ful.
+My Google Drive is getting full.
 While I am cleaning up large attachments in Gmail, I notice the storage usage did not decrease but actually increased.
 I am getting more emails everyday.
 So I decided to write a program to see who's sending me the most email and delete some old mails.

 Getting mail info off Google is not an easy task.
 There's a script https://github.com/GirardT/gmail-analysis with a limitation of 1k max emails per inbox.
 There's another `Google Apps Script <https://stackoverflow.com/questions/59216693/count-number-of-gmail-emails-per-sender>`_ but the engine itself has `various limitations <https://developers.google.com/apps-script/guides/services/quotas>`_.
 And there's Nirsoft's `OutlookStatView <https://www.nirsoft.net/utils/outlook_statistics.html>`_\ , but as the name suggests, it is for viewing only and cannot be extended to delete emails.